qnts/jwt_provider/README.md

 ## Installation

 Download or clone this repo and move it to odoo addons dir.
 Install it via odoo just like a normal module.

-This module require zero confiugration, just change the `SECRET_CODE` in `validator.py` for your own.
+Version 13: now will get secret key from os ENV, using `os.environ.get('ODOO_JWT_KEY')`.

+- If you're running odoo locally (or inside a docker container), run `EXPORT ODOO_JWT_KEY="your_key"`.

+- If using docker compose, add `ODOO_JWT_KEY=your_key` in `environment` section of yml file.

 ## Developer